pinout-xyz/Pinout.xyz/README.md

 # Reporting Issues & Making Suggestions

-If you've spotted an error, ommission or have a suggestion, raise an [issue](https://github.com/pinout-xyz/Pinout.xyz/issues).
+If you've spotted an error, omission or have a suggestion, raise an [issue](https://github.com/pinout-xyz/Pinout.xyz/issues).
 Feedback on every aspect of the site or this repository is welcome!

 # Contributing